dariushghasemi/complement_haplotype/README.md

 - Genes names and VEP annotation were also added to the plot.
 The analysis completed here for now after running the model on the entire 7 variants as a sensistivity analysis (Fri, 00:30, 30-Jun-23).

 - The threshold for rare haplotype was lowered to `haplo.freq.min = 0.001` to have more rare haplotypes in the set (Sun, 11:30, 09-Jul-23).

+- After running the main and sensitivity analyses, a lagacy approach is desired now.
+To do so, several steps have been retaken.
+Three other variants added to the list of target variants.
+The dosage levels as well as imputation accuracy (R2) were extracted from VCF file.
+The analysis is reimplemented using the previously developed haplotype analysis (Wed, 19:00, 13-Jul-23).

 Dariush